Regularisation of CART trees by summation of $p$-values: Introduction

 \section{Introduction}

 When using binary-split regression trees in practice an important question is how to decide on the complexity of the constructed tree expressed in terms of, e.g., the number of binary splits in the tree, given data.
 Many applications focus on predictive modeling, where the objective is to construct a tree that generalises well to unseen data.
 The standard approach to decide on the tree complexity is then to use hold-out data and apply cross-validation techniques, see e.g.~\cite{hastie2009elements}.
 When constructing a tree by sequentially deciding on continuing to split, adding new leaves to the tree in each step, cross-validation corresponds to a method for so-called ``early stopping''.
 When using a cross-validation-based early stopping rule, the constructed tree obviously depends on the hold-out-data for the different steps of the procedure.
 In particular, a randomised selection of hold-out data will inevitably result in the constructed tree being a random function of the data.
 This is not always desirable.
-In the present paper a deterministic in-sample early stopping rule is introduced, which is based on $p$-values for whether to accept a binary split or not.
+Another aspect of using cross-validation is that this procedure may become time consuming and that data is not used in an efficient way, which is particularly important for smaller data sets.
+In the present paper a simple deterministic in-sample early stopping rule is introduced, which is based on $p$-values for whether to accept a binary split or not focusing specifically on CART regression trees, see e.g.~\cite{breiman1984classification}.
+For CARTs this type of reasoning has previously been considered with a focus on variable selection, see, e.g., \cite{shih2004variable}, where the focus is to use a $p$-value based criterion to counteract bias that is introduced if there are varying numbers of missing values across covariate dimensions.
+Related work not focusing on CARTs, that construct alternative binary split trees using a $p$-value based approach can be found in, e.g., \cite{hothorn2006unbiased}.
+The reason for focusing on CARTs is due to its widespread popularity amongst practitioners.